-A vehicle is a “lemon” if it has one or several technical problem which the dealership’s service department is not able to fix within a reasonable number of repair attempts.
+A vehicle is a “lemon” if it has one or several technical problems which the dealership’s service department is not able to fix within a reasonable number of repair attempts.
 While the “qualifications” change and are often disputed by the manufacturers, there are several guidelines to consider.
 Although these general descriptions apply to most cases, there have been vehicles that have been “lemoned” months after the lease was expired and the owner no longer was in possession of the vehicle.

 2 to 4 Repair Attempts